 I’m available on a limited basis for speaking engagements worldwide, including presenting at conferences and holding workshops.

-I’m an experienced public speaker, and my primary topics of focus are Spatial IT, GIS technology and usability, and open data.
+I’m an experienced public speaker, and my primary topics of focus are Spatial IT, BIM, Digital Twin technology, usability, and open data.

 Who is James Fee?